Paul Cosgrove: Political career

-A lawyer by profession, Cosgrove entered municipal politics and served as Mayor of the Toronto suburb of Scarborough, Ontario from 1973 until 1978.
+A lawyer by profession, Cosgrove entered municipal politics and served as mayor of the Toronto suburb of Scarborough, Ontario from 1973 until 1978.

 Cosgrove entered federal politics running as the Liberal Party candidate in York—Scarborough in a 1978 by-election for a seat in the House of Commons of Canada.
 He was defeated in that run, as well as in the 1979 election.

 In the 1980 election, however, Cosgrove was elected, and was appointed Minister of Public Works, Minister responsible for Canada Mortgage and Housing Corporation and Minister responsible for National Capital Commission in the Canadian Cabinet of Prime Minister Pierre Trudeau.

 He was reassigned in a 1982 cabinet shuffle to the position of Minister of State for Finance.
 He was dropped from the Cabinet in August 1983 but remained an MP until the dissolution of parliament the next year.
+He was defeated in the 1984 Canadian federal election.

 Judicial career

 Cosgrove retired from the House of Commons to accept an appointment by John Turner to the bench of the Ontario Superior Court on July 9, 1984, shortly after Parliament was dissolved for the 1984 election.
 Cosgrove's judicial circuit was in eastern Ontario with his court based in Brockville, Ontario.

 In 1999, Judge Cosgrove stayed charges of murder against Julia Elliott after a 22-month trial.
 He ruled that the Crown attorney, police and a deputy attorney general had committed 150 constitutional violations, findings that were unanimously rejected by the Ontario Court of Appeal in the fall of 2003 with the Court ordering a new trial.
 Julia Elliott subsequently pleaded guilty to manslaughter.

-As a result, the Attorney-General of Ontario, Michael Bryant filed a complaint against Cosgrove, calling him unfit to be a judge, and accusing him of sullying reputations and of having "vilified the state".
+As a result, the attorney-general of Ontario, Michael Bryant filed a complaint against Cosgrove, calling him unfit to be a judge, and accusing him of sullying reputations and of having "vilified the state".
 As a result of the complaint, Cosgrove was suspended pending a hearing into his conduct that was scheduled for December 2004.
 Cosgrove complained to the Canadian Judicial Council that the scheduled hearing was unconstitutional and damaging to judicial independence.
 His lawyer claimed that Bryant's action created a situation in which the Attorney-General could punish judges for making controversial decisions, since a complaint by an Attorney-General automatically would result in suspension pending a hearing.
 According to Cosgrove's lawyer: